Originally posted April 23rd 2019, updated April 27th 2021

 “I can’t support the continued use of these three vaccines given in combination until this issue has been resolved.”
 Andrew Wakefield

 These claims spread quickly, abetted by a sustained campaign by Wakefield.
 This was followed by a decrease in vaccinations rates in European countries, and resulting in deaths and severe and permanent injuries.
 For example, “confirmed cases of measles in England and Wales rose from 56 in 1998 to 971 in 2007.
 In the United Kingdom, coverage for MMR at 24 months is lower than for other vaccines (85% versus about 94%).”

 - In 1996, Wakefield is hired by a lawyer, Richard Barr, trying to prove that the MMR vaccine is unsafe.
-Paid over and 8-10 year period, it is later shown that Wakefield received £435,643 plus £3,910 in expenses by these lawyers.
+Paid over a period of 8-10 years , it is later shown that Wakefield received £435,643 plus £3,910 in expenses from these lawyers.
 Additionally, Wakefield received an initial payment of £55,000 for the express purpose of conducting the research leading to the 1998 publication in the Lancet.

 - In 1997, Wakefield, applies for a patent titled “Pharmaceutical composition for treatment of IBD [irritable bowel syndrome] and RBD [regressive behavioral disorder; autism]”

 - In 1998, four weeks before the publication of the paper in the Lancet, Wakefield files an application to the ethics committee at the hospital where he works to test a product (alternate vaccine) based on his 1997 patent application.

 - Wakefield publishes his paper in the Lancet, linking the MMR vaccine to autism, and recommends the use of single vaccinations rather than the three-in-one MMR.
 Unreported conflicts of interests include: